Real Estate Lawyers

 In Andalusia, to be paid by the buyer:

-– Stamp Duty Tax (Impuesto sobre Actos Juridicos Documentados – I.A.J.D.): 1,5% on borrowed capital, interest and court costs.
+– Stamp Duty Tax (Impuesto sobre Actos Juridicos Documentados – I.A.J.D.): 1,5% on the capital loaned, interest and court costs.

 2.2) Notary fees